azure-buddy/azure-buddy-online-website/content/contributions/_index.md

 ---

 {{< lead >}}
-Our external contributions!  :tada:
+Here you will find all our external contributions in collaboration with other communities! :tada:
 {{< /lead >}}

-Find all our external guest contributions like blog posts or other here!
-I periodically write guest blogs with
-- Cilium (Isovalent)
-- eBPF technology
-- Elastic on Azure
-- Clickhouse using Azure services

 Follow us and don't miss another external contribution is the space of cloud native computing and opensource initiatives!

 ---